 The wearable features a slim and discreet design.
 Information can be displayed, and swiped through, on a touchscreen, or via the TomTom MySports app.
 You can also display incoming call and text notifications on your wrist.

 TomTom Touch Fitness tracker is said to have a seven day battery life and is rated splash-proof.
-The wearable will hit the stores in October and will retail for $130.
+The wearable is available on Amazon.

 Like this article?
 Subscribe to our monthly newsletter and never miss out!